kharo019/portfolioWebsite/README.md

 👉 Animated Projects and Testimonials: Features animated sections using framer motion for projects and client testimonials.

-👉 Contact Section with 3D Earth Model:Integrates a 3D earth model with email functionality powered by emailjs.
+👉 Contact Section with 3D Earth Model: Integrates a 3D Earth model with email functionality powered by emailJS.

 👉 3D Stars: Generate stars progressively at random positions using Three.js for background display.